coderefinery/template-workshop-webpage/content/join.md

 don't we?
 We teach on a Twitch livestream ([twitch.tv/coderefinery](https://twitch.tv/coderefinery)) so that anyone may attend the workshop.
 With livestream attendance, you get:
-- access to all workshop content, text and video
+- Access to all workshop content, text and video
-- lesson recordings released usually on the same day
+- Lesson recordings released usually on the same day
-- a channel for questions (if you register)
+- A channel for questions (if you register)
-- to do exercises yourself, or in a self-organized group
+- To do exercises yourself, or in a self-organized group

 ### Attend with own team

-**We recommend that you form your own team and do exercises together in-person or online.** We will support this as much as we can!
+**We recommend that you form your own team and do exercises together in-person or online.** Especially for week 1.
+We will support this as much as we can.

 You can arrange everything with your friends and colleagues:
-- agree where to meet
+- Agree where to meet
-- agree how to follow the workshop
+- Agree how to follow the workshop
-- maybe have some communications channel for your team
+- Maybe have some communications channel for your team
-- we send all registrants all information about the workshop
+- We send all registrants all information about the workshop
-- we don't need to know the details, but let us know if you have a team (for reporting purposes)
+- We don't need to know the details, but let us know if you have a team (for reporting purposes)

 ### Attend in a local partner's event